Guangjiao Temple (Nantong)

 Guangjiao Temple (广教寺 (廣教寺, Guǎngjiào Sì)) is a Buddhist temple located on the top of Mount Lang (狼山 (Wolf Mountain)), in Nantong, Jiangsu, China.
-The temple is dedicated to Mahasthamaprapta Bodhisattva.
+The temple is dedicated to the Bodhisattva Dashizhi.

 History

 Guangjiao Temple was first built by Sengjia (僧伽) in 669, under the Tang dynasty (618–907).
 At that time, it initially called "Cihang Temple" (慈航院) The name was changed into "Guangjiao Temple" in 958, during the Five Dynasties and Ten Kingdoms (907–960).
 During the Taiping Xingguo period (976–983) of the Song dynasty (960–1279), Zhihuan (智幻) settled at Guangjiao Temple, where he disseminated Buddhism.

 After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party in 1980, local government restored and redecorated the temple.
 Guangjiao Temple has been classified as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 Architecture

-The existing main buildings include the Yuantong Hall, Grand Buddha Hall, Hall of Great Campassion, Hall of Four Heavenly Kings, Buddhist Texts Library, abbot's room, monk's dwellings and a pagoda named "Zhiyuan" (支云塔).
+The existing main buildings include the Yuantong-dian, Dafo-dian, Dabei-dian, Tianwang-dian, Zangjing-ge, abbot's room, monk's dwellings and a pagoda named "Zhiyuan" (支云塔).